HanlinCAI/HanlinCAI.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Mr. Cai is a junior majoring in **Automation** at Fuzhou University and **Robotics** at Maynooth University.
-Currently, Mr. Cai is working as a research assistant in the Key Laboratory of Industrial Automation Control Technology and Information Processing (IACTIP), advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
-His research interests are on the deep learning and its applications in industrial IoT.
+Mr. Cai is a senior student majoring in **Automation** at Fuzhou University and **Robotics** at Maynooth University.
+Currently, he is working as a research assistant in the Key Laboratory of Industrial Automation Control Technology and Information Processing (**IACTIP Lab**), advised by [Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) and [Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
+Mr. Cai is actively searching for a PhD position to start in 2025 Fall.
 {style="text-align: justify;"}